Paulo Garcés: Career

 After returning from the loan Deportes Puerto Montt, Universidad Católica loaned him to Lobos de la BUAP of Primera "A" of Mexican soccer.
 After his experience in Mexico, he returns to Chile to play in Everton de Viña del Mar team in which he was on the starting eleven sometimes.
 In 2009, he returns to Universidad Católica willing to win a place on the starting eleven of coach Marco Antonio Figueroa.

 In 2013, he won the Apertura 2013–14 with O'Higgins.
 In the tournament, he played 16 matches receiving 12 goals; including the final versus Universidad Católica, where he was a key player after made saves in the final minutes.

 In 2014, he won the Supercopa de Chile against Deportes Iquique, but did not play because he was called up for the Chile national team.

 He participated with the club in the 2014 Copa Libertadores where they faced Deportivo Cali, Cerro Porteño and Lanús, being third and being eliminated in the group stage.

 In 2021, after playing six matches for Primera B club San Luis de Quillota, he resigned.
 At the same year, he joined Deportes Valdivia in the Segunda División Profesional de Chile.

 On 25 January 2024, Deportes Linares announced the signing of Garcés, but five days later, he gave up.
 He finally renewed with Deportes Valdivia.
 In June of the same year, he switched to Unión San Felipe until the end of the 2025 season.

+In January 2026, Garcés joined his hometown's club, Buenos Aires de Parral, in the Tercera B and won the league title, getting promotion to the Tercera A.